nmncube/hello-app/README.md

    app.run()

 # Dockerfile
-Here we create a new directory named hello-app using the mkdir command.
-This directory will be the context for our Docker image.
-Context is the directory that contains all the files needed to successfully build an image:
+The Dockerfile contains instrauctions on how to build our Docker image.

 # From
-The FROM command is used to state what OS you intend to use as the base image.
-In this line we are inheriting our image from alpine 3.7 python image, As we will deploy a python app, so we have used alpine python image.
+The FROM command is used to state what OS we intend to use as the base image.
+In this line we are inheriting our image from alpine python image, As we will deploy a python app, so we have used alpine python image.

 # RUN
+pip install -r requirements.txt
+The RUN pip install will install the required libraties for our python app.

 # COPY
 To copy files from your Docker host to a Docker image, you can use the COPY command.
 We are copying all the files from our directory to docker images at /app

 # CMD
 Docker can run only one CMD command.
-Therefore, if you insert two or more CMD instructions, Docker would only run the last one i.e. the most recent one.
+The CMD will run a command to start our container once it is created.

 # Build Docker image
 Build a docker image and push to docker hub